canjs/canjs/guides/getting-started-tutorial/models.md

 var RestaurantModel = can.Model.extend({
   findAll: 'GET /restaurants'
 }, {
-  // Include second, blank parameter object to set instanceProperties });
+  // Include second, empty parameter object to set instanceProperties });
 ```

-Because Models are Observes, don't forget to set all your properties using `attr`.

-## Talking to the server

-By supplying the `findAll`, `findOne`, `create`, `update`, and `destroy`
-properties, you show a Model class how to communicate with the server.
-You can
-call `findAll` and `findOne` on the Model class to retrieve Models and `save`
-and `destroy` on Models to create, update, and delete them.

-### Retrieving items from a server
+Because it is a [can.Construct](../docs/can.Construct.html), can.Model.extend can take up to three parameters:

+1. name
+2. staticProperties
+3. instanceProperties

+A can.Model's staticProperties parameter has several reserved properties you
+can add that simplify accessing data from a JSON REST service.
+These
+properties are:

+1. findAll
+2. findOne
+3. create
+4. update
+5. destroy

 The `find___`, `create`, `update`, and `destroy` functions are available directly
 off of the object definition (i.e., they are static).
 The `destroy` function is